helensz98/Interactive-Lab-Hub/Lab 4/README.md

 **b.
 Make a video of your paper display in action.**

+Video to be uploaded.

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+It needs to have relatively long length and width so that I can separate the grids.
+Moreover, if two players are going to play the game, it's better to have a larger display so.
+However, I need to make do with the small screen now.
+The current prototype is meant to be used in a close distance due to the size of the screen.
+Otherwise, players will not see the board.

 ### Part D
 ### Materiality